pustotnik/zenmake/docs/buildconf-taskparams.rst

             'source' :  { 'include': ['**/*.c', '**/*.cpp'] } # correct
             'source' :  { 'include': '**' }                   # incorrect

-        If you don't use these alieses you can use any patterns.
+        If you don't use these aliases you can use any patterns.

 .. _buildconf-taskparams-target: